The Goal for AHL

 Community Capacity Building

-There are three community-based interventions happening in 2021.
+There were three community-based interventions in the planning and implementation stages in 2021.

 April 19, 2021

 Healthier employees relate directly to better-functioning state agencies.
-AHL is actively promoting health equity and workplace wellness initiatives, with the goal of positively influencing workplace culture and policies as well as encouraging state employees to improve their health.
-AHL is currently drafting a workplace wellness policy, soliciting feedback from an executive branch agency workgroup of human resource leads, and identifying ways to expand it to address additional public health priorities.
+AHL is actively promoting health equity and workplace wellness initiatives for Delaware state employees, with the goal of positively influencing workplace culture and policies as well as encouraging state employees to improve their health.

 April 16, 2021